machingclee/machingclee.github.io/static/media/015-tiemetable-system.5ca35369.md

 </Example>

-At this point the problem is the lack of clear documentation on how events were created and handled.

-When creating this set of annotations I have no notion of `Command`, I was unable to create diagram for clear documentation.
-Thus the events become a black box in the system.
+When creating this set of annotations I have no notion of `Command`, I was unable to create  a complete diagram for clear documentation and  events become a black box in the system.

 ##### Finally

 But hey!
 If we wish so many good features from Spring Boot, why don't we jump into it ......?
 The project is refactored completely afterwards.

 #### Book and Video References